ZenAyush/ig-downloader/README.md

 # Instagram Downloader

 A simple Python script that downloads Instagram videos, reels, or posts using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-This project is created for educational purposes—to help you learn about automating downloads and working with external command-line tools in Python.
+This project is created for educational purposes to help you learn about automating downloads and working with external command-line tools in Python.

 ## Features